yl554/GDP_EconomicFreedomIndex/01-proposal/proposal.md

     ##      variable missing complete   n mean   sd  p0 p25 p50 p75 p100     hist
     ##  Unemployment       0      173 173 7.27 5.67 0.1 3.7 5.5 9.3 27.3 ▆▇▅▂▁▁▁▁

+`Unemployment` represents the percantage of the workforce of a country that is currently not working.
 The distribution of unemployment is unimodal and right-skewed.
 The mode of the distribution is around 4-5%.
 Since the median and IQR are more robust to skewing, we report them instead as a measures of center and spread.
 The median is 5.7 and the IQR is 5.6.

 ``` r
 ggplot(data = economic_data, mapping = aes(x = Inflation)) +